Forms of Slavery

 Threats or physical harm

-Many adults that are in or have been in prostitution often report difficult childhood histories; child abuse, emotional abuse, neglect and a background in care homes.
+Adults and children can be sexually exploited.
+Many adult survivors report difficult childhood histories; child abuse, emotional abuse, neglect and a background in care homes.

-Child Sexual Exploitation (CSE) happens when a child or young person is abused and forced into taking part in sexual activity, they are often given gifts, money, drugs and affection in exchange for performing sexual acts.
+Child Sexual Exploitation (CSE) is a form of child sexual abuse and typically involves a stage of grooming.
+This happens when a child or young person is manipulated, forced or coerced into taking part in sexual activity, they are often given gifts, money, drugs and affection in exchange for performing these sexual acts to keep them compliant.

-The abusers often use threats or violence to coerce the child into sexual activity, making the victim feel they have no choice or way out of the situation.
+The abusers often use threats or violence making the victim feel they have no choice or way out of the situation.

 Forced Marriage/ Child Marriage